Panasonic GX85 vs Sony A6000

 Review summary: Panasonic GX85 vs Sony A6000

 So how do things add up?
-Which of the two cameras – the Panasonic GX85 or the Sony A6000 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Panasonic GX85 better than the Sony A6000 or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Panasonic Lumix DMC-GX85: